 Stolen devices programmed with Mobile Maritime Service Identities (MMSIs) can create confusion for Search and Rescue forces due to ownership data not matching the physical location of the emitting device.
 Obviously, the loss of property is a crime.

 Existence of a properly recorded MMSI also creates a unique assist to law enforcement in the recovery of said devices.

+This procedure assumes that the victim obtains, registers and enters a new MMSI into a radio purchased to replace the stolen one.
+The procedure cannot be used if the user retails the old MMSI.
+However, information concerning the stolen radio could be entered into the registration remarks field, at the discretion of the service agent and the victim.

 Recommended Actions